-Minimum wages, updated in 2017, varied by sector and type of work and were below the poverty line.
-The law prescribes hours of work according to category, such as industrial employees (40 hours per week), professionals (44 hours per week), and agricultural workers (30 to 40 hours per week).
-The law provides that workers receive time-and-a-half for hours worked above the standard workweek.
+Minimum wages varied by sector and type of work and were below the poverty line.
+The law prescribes hours of work for categories such as industrial employees (40 hours per week), professionals (44 hours per week), and agricultural workers (30 to 40 hours per week).
+The law provides that workers receive time-and-a-half pay for hours worked above the standard workweek.
 There was a prohibition against excessive or compulsory overtime, which authorities did not enforce effectively.

-The government did not employ enough inspectors to enforce the law effectively.
+The government reported hiring an additional labor inspector and claimed it had enough inspectors to enforce the law effectively.
+Inspectors conducted unannounced inspections but were not authorized to levy sanctions.
+The frequency of inspections decreased at the beginning of the COVID-19 pandemic but returned to normal frequency by October.
 The Ministry of Agriculture conducted inspections and worksite visits in the agricultural sector related to occupational safety and health.
-The Department of Labour stated it did not have the legal authority to impose fines for violations, but it conducted follow-up inspections to assess if the shortfalls had been addressed.
-The Department of Labour and judicial officials have the authority to prosecute violations of workplace law and impose fines.
+The Department of Labor stated it did not have the legal authority to impose fines for violations, but it conducted follow-up inspections to assess if the shortfalls had been addressed.
+Judicial officials have the authority to prosecute violations of workplace law and impose fines.
 Workers who receive less than the minimum wage may file a claim with labor inspectors, who investigate and, if warranted, refer the matter to arbitration.
-The department received very few complaints concerning minimum wage violations but received more complaints regarding wrongful dismissal.
+The government reported receiving complaints concerning minimum wage and overtime violations in the industrial sector.